PatrickJS/no-zone.js/README.md

 # no-zone.js
-No Zone.js allows you to use zone.js API without actually using it. (recommended for advanced use cases only)
+No Zone.js allows you to provide the zone.js API without actually using it if you actually don't use zone.js.
+(Recommended for advanced use cases only)

 ```bash